Concord coach: Horses

-The leading horses are known as the lead horses.
+The frontmost horses are known as the lead horses.
 The wheel horses or wheelers are the back pair nearest the coach's wheels.
-The number of horses, usually four or six, could be even more.
-Two horses alone would very soon tire.
+The number of horses, referred to as a team, could be 2, 4, 6, or even more.
+The number of horses used in a hitch depended upon the condition of the roads, the terrain, and the weight of the load.